How to Handle Double Booking Scheduling Mishaps Like a Pro

 “To make up for the inconvenience, we’d also like to offer you a [complimentary upgrade or discount] for your rescheduled appointment.”

-How to prevent double booking and other scheduling issues
+How to prevent double booking scheduling issues

-1. Use one shared calendar
+1. Use a shared calendar

 Better yet, use a field service team calendar to create and manage your bookings and other work-related tasks.